Venous Thromboembolism

 What causes venous thromboembolism (VTE)?

 VTE occurs in the veins that carry blood to your heart.
-Blood clots can develop in veins damaged by surgery or trauma, or they can develop as a result of Inflammation caused by an infection or injury.
+Blood clots can develop in veins damaged by surgery or trauma, or they can develop as a result of inflammation caused by an infection or injury.

 Deep vein thrombosis (DVT) may occur if the flow of blood slows down in the veins, or something damages the blood vessel lining.
-Pulmonary embolism (PE) refers to an embolus from a deep vein blood clot or a blood vessel in the lungs that breaks loose and travels to the lungs, blocking an arteries in the lung.
+Pulmonary embolism (PE) refers to an embolus from a deep vein blood clot or a blood vessel in the lungs that breaks loose and travels to the lungs, blocking an artery in the lung.

 Why do blood clots form?

 Blood clots form naturally at sites of injury to prevent bleeding.
 Damage to a vein causes certain factors in the blood to trigger the activity of the enzymes thrombin.
-Active thrombin then forms long protein strands that clump together with platelets and red blood cells to form clots.
+Active thrombin then forms long protein strands that clump together with platelet and red blood cells to form clots.

 What raises the likelihood of VTE?